os-swans/apisproject.org/content/investigations/ac.training/index.md

 ---
-title: "Drone-Dropped Munitions, Artillery, and Trenches: Russia’s Africa Corps Trains African Forces in Ukraine War-Inspired Tactics"
+title: "Russia’s Africa Corps Trains African Forces in Ukraine War-Inspired Tactics"
 date: 2025-04-21
 description: "An investigation into Africa Corps training videos in Africa showing Russia's military training local forces in Ukraine war-inspired tactics"
 summary: "Russia’s Africa Corps is training African forces in countries like Mali, Niger, Libya, and Equatorial Guinea using Ukraine war-inspired tactics and equipment."